 Each week begins with hands-on tool training before anyone begins service work.

-In addition to our staff, youth groups bring adult counselors in a ratio of one adult for every five youth.
+In addition to our staff, youth groups bring adult counselors in a ratio of one adult for every four youth.
 Counselors are a key element for a successful week at SSP.
 Counselors must be at least 23 years old and be chosen for maturity and role modeling capabilities; those younger than 23 must be cleared and approved by the SSP office in advance.
 All counselors are expected to take online training and undergo a national criminal background check before participating.

 Individual youth attend without accompanying adults and are under the supervision of the staff and adult counselors at site.